markgandy/simba/src/pages/contact/index.md

   es: Contáctenos
 description:
   en: >-
-    If you would like to make a booking or have any questions, please get in touch via WhatsApp on +9510000000, or by filling in the form below.
+    If you would like to make a booking or have any questions, please get in touch with Lily using the form below, or call / SMS to +593 99 298 4688
   es: >-
-    Si desea hacer una reserva o tiene alguna pregunta, comuníquese a través de WhatsApp al +9510000000, o rellene el siguiente formulario.
+    Si desea hacer una reserva o tiene alguna pregunta, póngase en contacto con Lily utilizando el formulario a continuación o llame / SMS al +593 99 298 4688
 name:
   en: Name
   es: Nombre